 Healthcare in Kazakhstan has also undergone numerous reforms starting with privatisation and ending with compulsory insurance which will be introduced in 2017.
 The healthcare sector is mostly public.
 People can get all kinds of services and medicine free-of-charge.
 All emergency medical services are also free of charge, including surgeries.
 However, the quality of free medical services and medicine is far from perfect.

 The situation is better in the private sector, but it is not affordable for all people.
 Through a benefits package, top companies provide their employees with good medical insurance covering visits to doctors, treatment, medicine, stomatology, hospital and outpatient treatment.
-Some medical costs: cold medicine for 6 days – 6 USD, antibiotics 1 box – 5,5 USD, visit to the doctor – 15 USD.

 The best shopping destination in Kazakhstan is Almaty.
 The south capital has plenty of modern shopping centres, such as Mega, Dostyk Plaza, Esentai Mall, ADK, Tsum and etc. Popular brands such as Zara, Mango, Karen Millen, Next, Marks & Spencer are available in the shopping centres of Almaty, Astana and other big cities.